DCAN-Labs/hbcd-docs/docs/datacuration/rawbids.md

 </pre>

 #### Task Acquisition Files
 The `SET` files contain metadata and parameters for the EEG dataset, such as channel locations, sampling rate, and event information.
-The `FDT` files are field data table files contain EEG data.
+The `FDT` files are field data table files containing EEG data.

 #### Location of Electrodes
 The location of electrodes, placed on either the head (`acq-eeg`) or chest (`acq-ecg`), is specified in the `*_electrodes.tsv` files following cartesian coordinates provided by the accompanying `*_coordsystem.json` file.
 For **task acquisitions**, the task is specified by `task-<label>`, with task options of `FACE`, `MMN`, `RS`, and `VEP` (see task details [here](../measures/eeg/index.md)).